-To change things up, add some turmeric or ginger.
-These spices aren't part of the Mediterranean diet, but they naturally lower inflammation.
-If you take blood thinners, check with your doctor first, since turmeric can prevent blood from clotting.
+To change things up, add spices like turmeric and ginger.
+These spices aren't part of the Mediterranean diet, but studies show they naturally lower inflammation.
+If you take blood thinners, talk to you doctor first, since turmeric can prevent blood from clotting.

-And although red wine is a Mediterranean classic, check with your doctor to see if it's OK for you to drink.
-If you take methotrexate, you should avoid alcohol, because of the chance of liver damage.
+Red wine is a classic part of this eating plan, but check with your doctor to see if it's OK for you.
+If you take methotrexate, you should avoid alcohol because it increases the chance of liver damage.

 Should You Go Gluten-Free?

 If you decide to give up gluten, RA shouldn't be the reason.
-There's no evidence that avoiding gluten will improve RA or its symptoms.
+There's no evidence that it can improve the condition or ease your symptoms.

-Gluten is a protein found in wheat, rye, and barley, as well as many packaged and restaurant foods.
+Gluten is a protein found in wheat, rye, and barley, and in many packaged and restaurant foods.
 If you have celiac disease and eat gluten, your small intestine gets inflamed, so you can't absorb some nutrients.
 RA is separate from that, and it has different causes.